Tips to Make Your Cross-Border Shipping Experience Easier

 Melton Logistics – 01/18/2024

 Cross-border shipping refers to the transportation of goods across international borders.
+This can be U.S. to Mexico shipping, Mexico to U.S. shipping, or shipping in and out of Canada.
 Over $3.02 BILLION worth of products traversed the border between just the United States and Mexico daily in 2022.
 With that kind of volume, it makes sense that only the most experienced cross-border logistics providers, such as Melton Logistics with our decades of proven success, manage cross-border business frequently.
 For shippers who are unprepared, customs delays can prove costly, and serve to frustrate customers and carriers alike.

-Whether you’re a seasoned export/import shipper or preparing to ship goods across international lines for the first time, here are some keys to making sure things run smoothly.
+Whether you’re a seasoned export/import shipper or preparing to ship cross-border cargo for the first time, here are some keys to making sure the cross-border logistics process goes smoothly.

 1. Check Your Cross-Border Documentation